-Ponds instantly increase biodiversity because they can support two-thirds of all of the UK's freshwater species including frogs, toads, newts, water beetles, damselflies, dragonflies and an abundance of other invertebrates.
+Ponds instantly increase biodiversity because they can support two-thirds of all of the UK's freshwater spe cies including frogs, toads, newts, water beetles, damselflies, dragonflies and an abundance of other in vertebrates.
 Freshwater ecosystems only cover about 0.8% of the earth's surface but over 10% of all life is dependent on them and they are home to 35% of all extant invertebrates.
 We have destroyed 90% of our freshwater habitats since the industrial revolution.
 Over 10% of species that rely on these habitats are now threatened with extinction.
-Research over the last 20 years by the Freshwater Habitats Trust and the European Pond Conservation Network has revealed that ponds have significantly more diversity than rivers or streams and are home to many specialist species.
+Research over the last 20 years by the Freshwater Habitats Trust and the Euro pean Pond Conservation Network has revealed that ponds have significantly more diversity than rivers or streams and are home to many specialist species.
 Ponds are also great carbon sinks, each square meter of pond could bury an approximate average of 142 grams of carbon each year.
 This rate is much higher than for woodlands and grasslands (woodlands at 13% and grasslands at 36%).
-Suitable planting around the pond would include Salicaceae Salix (Pussy Willow) which would stabilise the bank of the pond as well as having the remedial effect of soaking up excess water when the ground is sodden.
-The addition of one alder and one willow (coppiced annually) would create an ideal wildlife matrix.
-Tree planting too close to the proposed pond would be avoided to prevent decomposing leaves falling into the water and causing nutrient build up and excessive algae growth.
+Suitable planting around the responsibility orchard work in year one, to